Read: Matt at Requests for Startups.

 A published academic who continues to collect data and remain active in academia, Matt believes that research is only as good as its application and prefers to make change through responsible private enterprise.
 In addition to his job as Chief Behavioral Officer, he continues to build side projects, mainly oriented toward tools that correct for social inequities (particularly around gender and race), and is an active advisor to startups with underrepresented founders.

-Currently located in Seattle, Matt prefers cowboy boots to dress shoes and Legos to blank paper.
+Currently located in New York City (and a dedicated Harlem advocate), Matt prefers cowboy boots to dress shoes and Legos to blank paper.
+He also wears a uniform of used clothing that a script buys for him on eBay.
 He is a dedicated Oregonian and believes strongly that the Pacific Northwest is the best possible place to live.
-He is a graduate of Li Po Chun United World College of Hong Kong (IB) and Swarthmore College (psychology and education), spent some time in a graduate program at Cornell University (social psychology) before joining his first startup, and is brother to Josh, brother-in-law to Jelena, uncle to Sava, and son to Rick and Jo.
+He is a graduate of Li Po Chun United World College of Hong Kong (IB) and Swarthmore College (psychology and education), spent some time in a PhD program at Cornell University (social psychology) before joining his first startup, and is husband to Stef, father to Bear, brother to Josh, brother-in-law to Jelena, uncle to Sava and Teo, and son to Rick and Jo.